MoiraCorp/Company-Default-Prediction-DLMM-Internal-Rating-Model-in-R/steps/step10/naencode/README.md

 <em>NOTE :</em> In this chart, the cloud points of Corrected data are strikingly similar to those presented in the datatable with outliers masked as NAs (-> https://github.com/MoiraCorp/DLMM-IRating-in-R/tree/main/steps/step9/naoutlr)

+<strong>A second approach is to compare the pair-wise correlation coefficients between variables </strong> as it has been proposed in Step 8 (-> https://github.com/MoiraCorp/DLMM-IRating-in-R/tree/main/steps/step8/allvar).<br> This process enables to determine potentiala groups of similar behaved variables.
+It is done using the corrplot R package (-> https://cran.r-project.org/web/packages/corrplot/vignettes/corrplot-intro.html)